 Members who retire before meeting the age and years of service credit requirement for unreduced benefits receive a percentage reduction in the benefit amount.
-The initial amount of a member's pension benefit is vested upon receipt of the initial benefit payment for calculation of an annual cost-of-living adjustment.
+The amount of a member's pension benefit vests upon receipt of the initial benefit payment.
+The options for Public Safety and Law Enforcement permit early retirement under qualifying circumstances as early as age 48 with a reduced benefit.

-Warren County, Ohio Notes to the Basic Financial Statements For the Year Ended December 31, 2021
+Warren County, Ohio Notes to the Basic Financial Statements For the Year Ended December 31, 2022